HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/multiserver.md

 There are three areas you need to configure:

-- Shared JWT Keys to login to DRAPI
 - TLS to secure web traffic
 - OIDC/OAuth
+- Shared JWT Keys to login to DRAPI (if not using an external IdP)

 All those will write their configuration entries into `keepconfig.d`.
 For now, manually copy them between servers until a more convenient solution is available.
 Be careful to only copy the settings you want to share.

-### Shared JWT Keys to login to DRAPI

-Use the Management Console to [generate the Keys for JWT](../../references/security/encryption.md#using-the-management-console-for-encryption-operations).
-As of 2025, you should prefer [EC](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) certificates.
-Follow [the example](../../references/security/encryption.md#example-of-how-to-create-and-set-up-domino-rest-api-on-multiple-domino-servers-to-use-the-same-jwt-keys) and copy the 4 files across servers.

 ### TLS to secure web traffic